 Don’t be held back by change though

 I think that one of the biggest things with change is that you can’t let all the change you might be going through hold you back.
 Yes, you may not know where you are going, but don’t let that stop you from moving forward.
 Don’t let that fear of not knowing exactly what you want to do at 20, 21, or 22 stop you from making a move.
 Apply for graduate programs, write those essays, take those tests.
 You can’t be neutral on a moving train.
 In my opinion, the easiest way to get done is to start.
 The first few steps of preparing for graduate school are going to be so difficult, but just keep going, just keep moving forward.

 Start early, get organized, and get into a program that you love.
 It’s totally okay to apply to multiple different places and possible even for different things so through change keep your mind open and do something about it.

 Monitor what sets your soul on fire

 As you are going through your college classes begin to monitor what makes you happy, what grinds your gears, and what makes you want to change the world.
 Is there an article that you read that made you have all of the thoughts?
 A conversation with a professor that sparked your interest?
 Think about all of those things and record them.
 I feel like with time you will begin to see where your heart lies and where you need to go to find your graduate school destiny.

 Forget The Haters

 Happiness in your career and school choices is so much more important than money that can be made or anything in the world.
-If you feel happy and confident in your choice to go to graduate school then by all means do it, girl!
-You don't have to prove the worth of your degree to anyone and you can do anything you set your mind to.
-You want a Masters in Business?
+If you feel happy and confident in your choice to go to graduate school then, by all means, do it, girl!
+You don’t have to prove the worth of your degree to anyone and you can do anything you set your mind to.
+Do you want a Masters in Business?
 Slay girl!
-You want a Masters in Art?
+Do you want a Masters in Art?
 Work girl!
-You can rock anything you set your mind to, because you are awesome!
+You can rock anything you set your mind to because you are awesome!

 I hope these tips help you find where you would like to be in the graduate school world.
-Finding your passion and pursing that in graduate school is so important.
+Finding your passion and pursuing that in graduate school is so important.